DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/README.md

 You can add these actions in two ways:

 * Add them to a test and specify its parameters manually.
-* Record them using the recorder (see [Recording Tests](../../README.md).
-You can record most of the on-page actions.
-When you interact with a tested web page, TestCafe Studio automatically adds corresponding on-page actions with their necessary parameters to a test.
+* [Record them](../../README.md).
+You can record most of the on-page actions by interacting with a tested web page.
+TestCafe Studio automatically adds corresponding on-page actions with the necessary parameters to a test.

 ## Action Parameters